The 3 AM Question That Haunts Every Entrepreneur

 Replace hope with data.
 Replace assumptions with evidence.
 Replace guessing with knowing.

 Because the most successful businesses aren't built on the best ideas.
+They're built on the best-validated ideas.

 And that itty-bitty reality-shifting realization changes everything.